Retort (collective)

-Retort Press also published Prison Etiquette: The Convict's Compendium of Useful Information compiled by war resisters, specifically those imprisoned for refusing to collaborate either with the state or with the Anabaptist "peace churches" who had agreed with the US government to self-manage the rural work camps for conscientious objectors.
-Finally, a retort is like the alchemist's vessel that ferments, distills, transforms.
+Retort Press also published Prison Etiquette: The Convict's Compendium of Useful Information compiled by war resisters, specifically those imprisoned for refusing to collaborate either with the state or with the Anabaptist "peace churches" who had agreed with the U.S. government to self-manage the rural work camps for conscientious objectors.
+Finally, a retort is like the alchemist's vessel that ferments, distils, transforms.
 It's fragile, it needs fire, there may be problems with the underlying theory, but there's occasional magic.